 Update Before Block 1 Million

 For notary nodes, miners, mining pools, exchanges, and developers, this update is mandatory.
 Please make sure to activate the new code well in advance of block 1 Million to avoid any issues.
+Instructions on how to update can be found here.

 Thanks for your understanding and cooperation.